mlswg/mls-protocol/draft-ietf-mls-protocol.md

    is equal the `epoch` field of the current GroupState object.

-2. Use the `operation` message to produce an updated, provisional GroupState object incorporating the proposed changes.
+2. Use the `operation` message to produce an updated, provisional GroupState object incorporating the proposed changes as described in the following sections.

 3. Look up the public key for slot index `signer_index` from the roster in the current GroupState object (before the update).